-Good News for Job Seekers With AI Skills: There is a Shortage of Talent
+Good News for Job Seekers With Machine Learning Skills: There is a Shortage of Talent

 A short pool of AI-trained job seekers has slowed down hiring and impeded growth at some companies

 October 19, 2018 by Stacy Stanford

 A great quantity of employers looking to hire the next generation of tech employees descended on the University of California, Berkeley and Carnegie Mellon University, School of Computer Science in September to meet students at computer science career fairs.

 Boris Yue, 20, was one of thousands of student attendees, threading his way among fellow job seekers to meet recruiters.
 His choice of specialty makes it unlikely he will have difficulty finding work.
 “There is no shortage of machine learning opportunities,” he said.

 Undoubtedly, he is right.